-Each participating team is responsible for their return travel and any administrative or visa charges to Brno (details of consulates for visa applications and teams requiring visas are available on website) and any additional costs incurred due to earlier arrival or later departures.
-Organisers are also happy to provide team invitations for visa and any supporting sponsorship/financial applications on request.
-The oral round registration fee is required to participate in the first oral round in Brno.
+Each participating team is responsible for their return travel and any administrative or visa charges to Warsaw (details of consulates for visa applications and teams requiring visas are available on website) and any additional costs incurred due to earlier arrival or later departures.
+Our local organisers are also happy to provide team invitations for visa/ border crossings and any supporting sponsorship/ financial applications on request.
+The oral round registration fee is required to participate in the first oral round in Tbilisi.
 This fee will allow the participation of a one team to include their accommodation and basic subsistence costs during the competition dates (a team may include up to 3/4 team members and one accompanying coach).
-The oral round participation fee may be paid by bank transfer in which case it MUST be received by the organizers and confirmation of payment sent by e-mail no later than the 12th April 2013 (the original copy of the payment confirmation is to be produced at registration).
-Any team not able to provide evidence of bank payment by 12th April will be required to pay the due fee in euros at registration in Brno.
-The oral round participation fee may also be paid by cash payment on the 26th April 2013 at the registration of the team in Brno.
-PLEASE NOTE THAT ALL FEES DUE OR EXTRA MONIES PAYABLE MUST BE RECEIVED NO LATER THAN CLOSURE OF REGISTRATION ON 26th APRIL 2013.
-8. Bank Details and Local Organisers details will be available shortly Local Organiser contact for Brno: JUDr.
-David Sehnálek Ph.D. david.sehnalek@gmail.com Bank details Account name: Juris Angliae Scientia Ltd (10 West Road Cambridge England) Account no: PL95 1750 0009 0000 0000 2125 6129 (Euro currency) BIC/SWIFT code: RCBWPLPW Bank: Raiffeisen Bank Polska SA (Please ensure that payments received are net of any bank fees)
+The oral round participation fee may be paid by bank transfer in which case it MUST be received by the organizers and confirmation of payment sent by e-mail no later than the 12th April 2015 (the original copy of the payment confirmation is to be produced at registration).
+Any team not able to provide evidence of bank payment by 12th April will be required to pay the due fee in euros at registration in Warsaw.
+The oral round participation fee may also be paid by cash payment on the 1st May 2015 at the registration of the team in Tbilisi.
+PLEASE NOTE THAT ALL FEES DUE OR EXTRA MONIES PAYABLE MUST BE RECEIVED NO LATER THAN CLOSURE OF REGISTRATION ON 1st MAY 2015.
+8. Bank Details and Organisers details The Organiser of the event is the British Law Centre at Warsaw University, please mail d.ashmore@uw.edu.pl Bank details Account name: Juris Angliae Scientia Ltd (10 West Road Cambridge England) Account no: PL95 1750 0009 0000 0000 2125 6129 (Euro currency) BIC/SWIFT code: RCBWPLPW Bank : Raiffeisen Bank Polska SA (Please ensure that payments received are net of any bank fees)